Laksmack/dark_addon_ewt/README.md

 # dark_addon

-An addon for use with EWT
+An addon for use with EWT functionality.